captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## HAIMON:
-No. Never!
+No.

 ---

 She will not die in my arms.
-And you will never set eyes on this face again!
+And you will never see this face again!

 ---